 State and local small business grants are more focused on job creation than R&D, which means they’re accessible to a wider range of companies, and often provide startup and expansion incentives.
 For instance, Douglas County, Ore., will sell you cheap land in a new industrial park to relocate your small business, and provide credits toward the purchase price of $5,000 per new job created.

 Looking for the best business credit card?
-Check out our business credit card offers.
+Check out our small-business credit card offers.

 Many local grants are indirectly paid by the SBA through its Growth Accelerator Fund, which supports entrepreneurship grant programs in many states.
 Once your company is in such a program, other doors open to larger grants.
 One recent example is My Home Pro Network, a business-to-business digital marketing platform that participated in Maine’s Top Gun small-business competition—then went on to score a $100,000 grant from Connecticut’s Department of Economic Development.
 Every state has small business development centers; here’s a list maintained by the SBA.